albertojrigail/task_app/README.md

 ## Implementation Details:
 This project has been developed using the Flutter Framework and the Dart programming language.
 It has been tested in and supports both iOS and Android.
-User information is stored in Google Firebase securely.
+User information is stored in Cloud Firebase securely.

 ## Learning Outcomes:
 - Building stateful and stateless widgets
 - Using the setState function to address reactive features
 - Creating classes to encapsulate information into objects
-- Using the functionalities of REST APIs for storing notes in Google Firebase.
+- Using the functionalities of REST APIs for storing notes in Cloud Firebase.